Search Our Database

 NS2: ns-2379.ipxcdn.com

-Due to this setting, you are able to manage your DNS record via portal.
-It is recommended to not amend anything for the NS record.
+Due to this setting, you can manage your DNS records via the portal.
+It is recommended not to amend anything for the NS record.

-6. TXT record – TXT record is a type of Domain Name System (DNS) record that contains text information for sources outside of your domain.
+1. TXT record – Contains text information for sources outside your domain.
 You can use TXT records for various purposes:

-• Use TXT records to ensure email security such as SPF records, DKIM records, DMARC records
+• To ensure email security such as SPF records, DKIM records, DMARC records

-7. ALIAS record – Like CNAME, it also maps a hostname to another hostname.
-However, the ALIAS Record makes it possible to have other DNS records on the same hostname, while CNAME does not.
-This makes it possible to apply ALIAS at the root domain (DNS zone apex), which is not allowed for CNAME.
+2. ALIAS record – Similar to CNAME, but allows other DNS records on the same hostname, making it possible to apply ALIAS at the root domain (DNS zone apex).

 Name Type Content TTL